Community sanctions for young offenders

 Under an intensive supervision order a child is placed under the close supervision of a probation officer.
 During the period of the order the child is required to live at a specified residence and attend a programme of education, training or treatment.
 The order cannot exceed 180 days.
 If the order is over 90 days it is subject to review after 60 days.

-The programme may be managed by the Probation Service or some other body.
-It does not necessarily cater exclusively for children found guilty of offences.
+The education or training programme may be managed by the Probation Service or some other body.

-A court can order that a child lives in a hostel.
-The hostel would be reasonably close to where the child usually lives or to where they go to school, work or attend training.
-The period of the order cannot exceed one year.
+A court can order that a child lives in a hostel approved for that purpose.
+The hostel chosen would normally be reasonably close to where the child usually lives or to where they go to school, work or attend training.
+However, where a court believes that the child may benefit from a period in a hostel away from their usual residence, it can depart from the general rule.

-A court can assign someone, a mentor, to help, advise and support the child and the child’s family in the family’s efforts to try and stop the child from committing further offences.
+A court can assign a mentor to support the child and their family in an effort to prevent the child from committing further offences.
 The mentor also monitors the child’s behaviour generally.

-The child and the parents must give their consent and the period of the order cannot not exceed 2 years.
+The child and their parents must give their consent and the period of the order cannot not exceed 2 years.
+The child also remains under the supervision of a probation officer for the duration of the order.
+The probation and welfare officer assists the mentor in performing.